rogerdahl/striprouter-cpp/README.md

 ### How to use

 * Start the program.
 You should see it start searching for routes on the included circuit.
-There will be several updates over the first few seconds, and then update frequency will slow down as it becomes harder for the program to find a layout that is better than the current best.
+Typically, there will be several updates over the first few seconds, and then the update frequency will slow down as it becomes harder for the program to find a layout that is better than the current best.

 * Move the program to one side of the screen and open the included `circuits/example.circuit` file in a text editor on the other.
 Start creating your circuit there, using the simple syntax shown in the file.
 Alternately, the path to another `.circuit` file can be given as a command line argument when starting the program.